Mandobass

-Mandobass is the largest (and least common) member of the mandolin family, sometimes used as the bass instrument in mandolin orchestras.
-It is so large that it usually is not held in the lap, but supported on a spike that rests on the floor.
+The Mandobass is the largest (and least common) member of the mandolin family, sometimes used as the bass instrument in mandolin orchestras.
+It is so large that players usually hold it like a double bass—upright and supported on an endpin that rests on the floor.
 The neck-scale length on a full-size mando-bass is similar to that of a standard orchestral double bass viol: about 43 in.
-The instrument is otherwise similar to the smaller, higher-pitched members of the mandolin family, having a fretted neck, a headstock with geared tuning machines, and a large resonating body often—but not always—shaped like that of other mandolins.
+The instrument is otherwise similar to the smaller, higher-pitched members of the mandolin family, having a fretted neck, a headstock with geared tuning machines, and a large resonating body often—but not always—shaped like other mandolins.

 Variants

 There are three main variants of the mandobass: